dbierer/php-class-notes/php-ii-may-2024.md

 # PHP II - May 2024

 ## To Do
+* Let Nicole know about setting up an extra session Weds next week

 ## Homework
+For Tuesday 15 May 2024
+* Get the VM up and running

 ## VM Notes
 The vagrant setup process can take up to 1 or 2 hours depending on your network connection.